 Moist Soil Is Critical to Survival

-A dry soil starves a plant – a wet soil feeds a plant.
-A plant must have a moist soil to absorb the nutrients clinging to the organic matter.
-When a lawn is well watered – like after a rain - it can absorb more nutrients, be healthy and thrive.
+A dry soil starves a plant – wet soil feeds a plant.
+A plant must have moist soil to absorb the nutrients clinging to the organic matter.
+When a lawn is well watered – like after a rain - it can absorb more nutrients, be healthy, and thrive.
 Whereas a dry lawn is yellow weak and often in a “survival mode” of just barely living.
 To take full advantage of lawn spraying you should be generous with the water.

 A Tall Canopy Helps

 Mowing at 4” or higher increases the amount of surface area in the lawn.
-The more surface area, the more magnetic bonds.
+The more surface area, the more chemical bonds.
 To take full advantage of lawn spraying you should mow your lawn at 4” or higher.